These flavorful tuna cakes are keto, paleo, and gluten-free. They contain no breadcrumbs - and in fact, you don't even need to add almond flour!

 You'll only need a few simple ingredients to make these tasty patties.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Mayonnaise: I prefer mayonnaise made with avocado oil.
-Sir Kensington's is a good brand.
+- Mayonnaise: I prefer mayonnaise made with avocado oil.

-Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
+- Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work.
-Garlic powder works too.

-Making these tuna patties is easy!
 The detailed instructions are listed in the recipe card below.
-Here are the basic steps:
+Here's an overview of the steps for making this recipe:

 Yes!
 Breadcrumbs really aren't necessary.
 The patties hold together just fine without them.
 In fact, you don't even need to add almond flour to the mixture.
 Just make sure the tuna is truly well-drained.